Organizational structure of the Central Intelligence Agency: General Publications

 One of the CIA's best-known publications, The World Factbook, is in the public domain and is made freely available without copyright restrictions because it is a work of the United States federal government.

+On February 4, 2026, the CIA announced that The World Factbook was discontinued.

 CIA's Center for the Study of Intelligence maintains the Agency's historical materials and promotes the study of intelligence as a legitimate and serious discipline.
 The CIA since 1955 has published an in-house professional journal known as Studies in Intelligence that addresses historical, operational, doctrinal, and theoretical aspects of the intelligence profession.
 The Center also publishes unclassified and declassified Studies articles, as well as other books and monographs.
 A further annotated collection of Studies articles was published through Yale University Press under the title Inside CIA's Private World: Declassified Articles from the Agency's Internal Journal, 1955–1992.

 In 2002, CIA's Sherman Kent School for Intelligence Analysis began publishing the unclassified Kent Center Occasional Papers, aiming to offer "an opportunity for intelligence professionals and interested colleagues – in an unofficial and unfettered vehicle – to debate and advance the theory and practice of intelligence analysis."